Effectory/CodingAssignment/README.md

 ## Case: Questionnaire App

-For your Effectory job application, we want you to create a _simple web application_, using the JSON provided to create a questionnaire application, consisting of at least:
+For this coding assignment, we want you to create a _simple web application_, using the JSON provided to create a questionnaire interface, consisting of at least:
 - a _front-end application_ that handles user interaction
 - one or multiple _API's_ that provide the necessary endpoints for the front end